katherinek727/playwright-mcp/README.md

 ### Use with Claude Desktop

-To use `playground-mcp` with [Claude Desktop](https://claude.ai/download), use the following configuration:
+As of now, [Claude Desktop](https://claude.ai/download) only supports local MCP servers.
+To use `playground-mcp` with Claude Desktop we make use of [mcp-remote](https://github.com/geelen/mcp-remote), a tool that proxies remote MCP servers and exposes them locally.
+Use the following configuration:

 1. Open the configuration file for Claude Desktop.
 2. Add the following JSON snippet under the `mcpServers` section: